orangehill/iseed/README.md

 	}

-This command will also update `app/database/seeds/DatabaseSeeder.php` to include a call to this newly generated seed class.
+This command will also update `/database/seeds/DatabaseSeeder.php` (`/app/database/seeds/DatabaseSeeder.php` for Laravel 4) to include a call to this newly generated seed class.

 If you wish you can define custom iSeed template in which all the calls will be placed.
-You can do this by using `#iseed_start` and `#iseed_end` templates anywhere  within `app/database/seeds/DatabaseSeeder.php`, for example:
+You can do this by using `#iseed_start` and `#iseed_end` templates anywhere  within `/database/seeds/DatabaseSeeder.php` (`/app/database/seeds/DatabaseSeeder.php` for Laravel 4), for example:

 	<?php

-	// File: /app/database/seeds/DatabaseSeeder.php
+	// File: /database/seeds/DatabaseSeeder.php
 	class DatabaseSeeder extends Seeder {

 		/**